sal55/langs/sources/readme.md

 ASM | In this context, the source format of my x64-subset assembly language C  | Here, it means the large subset of C that my bcc product compiles

-### rr.ma
+#### Notes

+* **'Product'** is the name of the executable.
+For these programs, it is always a single, self-contained file
+* **'Project'** is the name of the project folder on my machine
-A new Q implementation is being worked on, and the amalgamation for that is rr.ma to void a clash with qq.ma.
-(It will need renaming to qq.ma to build in this form, and mm would otherwise expect a lead module of rr.m.)
+* **rr.ma** The Q language is being reimplemented, using a temporary project name of 'rx', and here a file name of rr.ma to void a clash with qq.ma.